hyperledger-archives/sawtooth-rfcs/text/0000-raw-txn-header.md

 # Rationale and alternatives
 [alternatives]: #alternatives

-an alternative would be that txn object that arrives to TP in 'apply' method will have an api to re-serialize the transaction header.
+An alternative would be that txn object that arrives to TP in 'apply' method will have an api to re-serialize the transaction header.
 This solution could be problematic since it requires trust in protobuf that de-serializing and re-serializing back will produce same bytes.